dkackman/chia-dotnet/src/docfx/index.md

 ### Main Types and Relationships

-The Wallet service API is segmented into classes for specific wallet types and a trade maanger for trades and offers.
+The Wallet service API is segmented into classes for specific wallet types and a trade manager for trades and offers.

 ![Class diagram](images/uml.svg "Class diagram")